-Jacquelyn Hughes, MPH, MBA.
-As internship coordinator, Ms. Hughes is responsible for assisting the student in finding an appropriate
+Margaret McCallister is responsible for assisting the student in finding an appropriate

-Email: jacquelyn.hughes@uga.edu
+Email: mpmccallister@uga.edu

 Program Assistant

 Lindsey Welton, MA is the support staff to the MPH Program.
 She is responsible for coordinating admissions to the program, assisting with student questions and general maintenance of student files.
 Rhodes Hall, Rm 105F.